 Here are a few steps you can take to achieve this goal:

 - Follow Your Maintenance Schedule.
 The owner’s manual that came with your car should include a maintenance schedule.
-It shows you how often to do both basic maintenance tasks, such as changing the oil and filter, and bigger jobs, such as replacing the timing belt.
+It shows you how often to do both basic maintenance tasks, such as changing the oil and filter or the air filter, and bigger jobs, such as replacing the timing belt.
 To make your car last as long as possible, follow this schedule religiously.
 Some cars have a built-in maintenance light on the dashboard that alerts you when it’s time for service so that you don’t need to keep track on your own.

 - Buy the Right Parts.
 It’s tempting to buy cheap, off-brand parts for your car, but this is one of those cases where spending more will actually save you money in the long term.
 At best, these cheap parts might not wear as well as name-brand parts, requiring you to replace them more often.
 At worst, they could damage your car, requiring expensive repairs down the road and possibly voiding your warranty.
 Make sure all parts and fluids you buy meet the manufacturer’s specifications outlined in your owner’s manual.